 Elizabeth Ryan is a Global Advisor to the United Nations Global Compact – Cities Programme, extending from her position as Deputy Director which she held from 2011 to 2018.

 Elizabeth is a passionate advocate and lobbyist for equity.
 She has over 14 years’ experience in partnership development, project management, sustainable economic development, capacity building and community engagement.
 Her unique skill set centres on the development of partnerships – bringing together diverse groups from across sectors for collaborative action – and underpinning collaboration with the strategic use of communication campaigns and platforms.

-Her role at the UN Global Compact – Cities Programme, which she has had for the last 7 years, has taken this work from the local level to the international level where she has worked with city and regional governments, United Nations agencies, private sector and civil society organisations to support city participants of the United Nations Global Compact – from 35+ countries across the world – to advance sustainable urban development.
+In her Deputy Director role at the UN Global Compact – Cities Programme, she built the Cities Programme from a project of innovating cities to an extensive international network; working with city and regional governments, United Nations agencies, private sector and civil society organisations and city participants of the United Nations Global Compact – from 35+ countries across the world – to advance sustainable urban development.

-Also with this aim, Elizabeth worked for two years with the Equity Research Centre, an advisory body to the Victorian State government.
+Elizabeth worked for two years with the Equity Research Centre, an advisory body to the Victorian State government.
 She conducted ongoing labour market research, tracking and providing advice on the employment and education participation of women, migrants, youth and people with a disability.
-She also developed and delivered customised capacity development programs for women in regional SMEs and migrant women from the Horn of Africa.
+She also developed and delivered customised capacity development programs for women in regional Small to Medium Enterprises (SMEs) and migrant women from the Horn of Africa.

 More recently, Elizabeth had an industry engagement management role with RMIT University, creating partnerships between the private sector and academia for shared benefit research and collaborative projects.